27 FEBRUARY - 8 MARCH

-Celebrate the waning days of winter on the north side of turquoise-blue Lake Tahoe with Snowfest’s 10-plus days of activities: Watch the Snow Queen parade, dress up your dog for the pet costume contest, or soak up the energy from the area’s festive bars and restaurants.
+Celebrate winter on the north side of turquoise-blue Lake Tahoe with Snowfest’s 10-plus days of activities: Watch the Snow Queen parade, dress up your dog for the pet costume contest, or soak up the energy from the area’s festive bars and restaurants.

-The annual March festival first launched in Tahoe City in 1982, as a way to show people that the Tahoe area’s good ski conditions last well past February.
+The March festival (running from March 1–11 in 2018) first launched in Tahoe City in 1982, as a way to show people that the Tahoe area’s good ski conditions last well past February.
 Over the years the late-winter festival steadily grew, and today the self-proclaimed Mountain Mardi Gras kicks with off four big events in three days: the crowning of this year’s queen, fireworks at Commons Beach, a parade (look for entries like the Unicycling Unicorn), and the Polar Bear Swim—a 250-yard jaunt in the 39-degree waters of Lake Tahoe, followed by reviving snacks and libations at the nearby Gar Woods restaurant and bar.

-At the end of the festival, watch the annual Ididarun, where a variety of dogs compete in a wagon-pulling race on a snow track.
+At the end of the festival, watch the annual I-Did-a-Run, where a variety of dogs compete in a wagon-pulling race on a snow track.
 In between there are about 100 different events, typically including a torchlight parade, concerts, pancake breakfasts, bar parties, an ice-cream eating contest, ice-carving, and even a luau.
-While most activities—check out the calendar—are centered around Tahoe City, some of the festivities are also staged at nearby alpine resorts, including Squaw Valley Alpine Meadows, Homewood, and Northstar California.
-All of them also provide venues for fundraising and educational events for non-profit organizations in the area.
+While most activities are centered around Tahoe City, some of the festivities are also staged at nearby alpine resorts, including Squaw Valley Alpine Meadows, Homewood, and Northstar California.